SharinaS/Cloud-Engineering-Fundamentals/snowball.md

 Amazon then picks it up, and they transfer your stuff over to an S3 bucket.

 # Snowball Edge

+AWS Snowball Edge is a type of Snowball device with on-board storage and compute power for select AWS capabilities.
+Snowball Edge can undertake local processing and edge-computing workloads in addition to transferring data between your local environment and the AWS Cloud.

+Each Snowball Edge device can transport data at speeds faster than the internet.
+This transport is done by shipping the data in the appliances through a regional carrier.
+The appliances are rugged shipping containers, complete with E Ink shipping labels.
+The AWS Snowball Edge device differs from the standard Snowball because it can bring the power of the AWS Cloud to your on-premises location, with local storage and compute functionality.

+Snowball Edge devices have three options for device configurations – storage optimized, compute optimized, and with GPU.

 There is also a Snowball Edge, which is *100TB* of storage and computer abilities.